Shenandoah Valley Rail with Trail Assessment Survey

-Welcome to the Shenandoah Valley Rail with Trail Assessment survey!
+Welcome to the Shenandoah Valley Rail-with-Trail Assessment Phase 3 survey!

-VDOT is requesting your help to gather feedback on Phase 1 of the assessment by completing a brief survey.
-The focus of Phase 1 was to identify the most likely configuration of a rail with trail alternative.
+VDOT is requesting your feedback on Phases 2 and 3 of the Shenandoah Valley Rail-with-Trail Assessment using this brief survey.
 Your comments will help advise the study team on important considerations and planning assumptions for subsequent study phases.
-For more information on this project, including the Phase 1 report with a full set of proposed typical sections, study phases, and schedule, please visit the project website.
+For more information on this project, including the Phase 1-3 reports, please visit the project website.

 Study Purpose